 - A lot of my clients say that it helps them to wind down before bedtime.

 - I do not recommend using bright screens in the last two hours before bed.

-I generally don’t include TV in with other bright screen use, as computers, tablets and phones are generally closer to people’s eyes and therefore their light receptors than a TV is.
-Having said that, it might still be having an impact, especially with how big some TVs are these days.
+I generally don’t include the TV in with other bright screen use, as computers, tablets and phones are usually closer to people’s eyes and therefore their light receptors than a TV is.
+It might still be having an impact, especially with how big some TVs are these days.

 I also know that people who like to watch TV before bed probably aren’t going to stop this, especially if it has become a long engrained pattern.
-Surely we should see if it has a big negative impact on sleep before recommending that it needs to be cut out alongside computer, tablet or phone usage.
+Surely we should see if it has a significant adverse impact on sleep before recommending that it needs to be cut out alongside the computer, tablet or phone usage.

-In order to explore the impact of TV on sleep, I decided to once again be a little bit more extreme than I normally am.
+To explore the impact of TV on sleep, I decided to once again be a little bit more extreme than I usually am.

 For the first week I watched:

-- One hour of TV before bed on the Sunday and the Wednesday
+- One hour of TV before bed on Sunday and Wednesday

-- One and a half hours of TV before bed on the Tuesday and Friday
+- One and a half hours of TV before bed on Tuesday and Friday

-- Two hours of TV before bed on the Monday, Thursday and Saturday
+- Two hours of TV before bed on Monday, Thursday and Saturday

 If you decide to try this at home and switch off your TV in the two hours before bed, just focus on doing something that isn’t too physically demanding or emotionally intense, as the key is to try to relax and lower your arousal levels, and then go to bed once you feel sleepy.